3.3 Structure of calacs

 Repeated observations summing task for MAMA data

 1 CTE loss correction is available for a WFC 2K subarray of the old format or any WFC subarray of the new format.
-The subarray formats were switched from old to new during Cycle 24, in October 2016.
+The subarray formats were switched during Cycle 24, in October 2016.
 However, due to the complexity of bias de-striping the post-SM4 WFC subarray images, PCTECORR is set to OMIT by default in the pipeline for all subarrays.
-To perform CTE loss correction for an eligible WFC subarray, please set PCTECORR to PERFORM in the image header and use the acs_destripe_plus task in acstools.
+To perform CTE pixel-based correction for an eligible WFC subarray, please set PCTECORR to PERFORM in the image header and use the acs_destripe_plus task in acstools.
 See also Example 5 in Section 3.5.2.

 The flow of data through the ACS calibration pipeline and the decisions made while working with associated data are shown in Figures 3.1, 3.2, and 3.3.
-They're also outlined below with the calacs tasks and functions in parenthesis.
+They are also outlined below with the calacs tasks and functions in parenthesis.

 - Flag known bad pixels and A-to-D saturated pixels in the data quality (DQ) array. (acsccd/doDQI or acs2d/doDQI)

 - Subtract the bias image (CCD only). (acsccd/doBias)